 Home educators are unlikely to have fully-equipped science labs.
 But these days schools are so safety-conscious that teachers must carry out most demonstrations anyway.
 You can get a better view, at your own pace, by searching online.
 Below are a selection of science resources which should be suitable for most children and teens.
 Some show you scientific ‘worlds’, some explain scientific concepts.
 Others give ideas for experiments that can be done at home.

 Underground adventure – a virtual tour of the world of worms or other underground insects.
 This site is suitable for any age.

 KidZone science – experiments and facts about seeds, mould, the water cycle, and more.
 For children about age 5-10.

 Glossopedia – a nicely-designed site with useful images and explanations about several scientific topics.
 These range from stars to rainforests, bamboo to chocolate.
 The site map lists all currently available pages.

 Biology 4 kids – basic information about cell structure, animal life and other biological subjects.
 This is a mainly text-based site with some photos, and multi-choice questions.

 Science toys – science demonstrations you can make at home.
 The site covers simple optics, radio, electromagnetism and other physics topics.
 Recommended for parents and children together.

 Virtual pond dip – here you can examine creatures found in a typical pond, without getting wet.
 For any age.

 Neuroscience for kids – all you ever wanted to know about the brain, and how it works.
 Explanations and experiments for children of all ages.

 Primary School Science – for those who want to follow UK National Curriculum.
-This site gives extensive resources at Key Stage 2 (approx age 8-11) with descriptions, worksheets and clip-art.
+This site gives some useful resources for all ages.
+This link is for Key Stage 2 (approx age 8-11).

 Atom-builder – enables you to see how atoms are constructed by making your own online.

 Reeko’s mad scientist lab – a range of experiments and demonstrations that you can do at home.
 For children of different ages, some requiring parental help.
 A lot of text including clear instructions, showing principles such as momentum and pressure.